-- Star-Join Directives (SQL Syntax)
+- Access-Method Directives (SQL Syntax) - Star-Join Directives (SQL Syntax)

-- ENVIRONMENT Options (SQL Syntax)
+ENVIRONMENT Options (SQL Syntax)

-- Fragmentation expressions for fragment elimination (Performance Guide)

 Choose the measures for the fact table

 The measures for the data model include not only the data itself, but also new values that you calculate from the existing data.
 When you examine the measures, you might discover that you need to make adjustments either in the granularity of the fact table or the number of dimensions.